ShibamCrS/Partial_Sums_Meet_FFT/README.md

 ## Requirements
     GCC >= 11.4
     AES-NI (For AES Oracle only, the attack does not need AES-NI.
-We will add a AES implementation soon to relax this requirements.)
+We will add an AES implementation soon to relax this requirement.)
 ## Attacks On AES

 The directory for [AES](aes) contains the implementations of the following attacks